Egypt Fast Track

 For the the airside arrival Meet & Greet service, Egypt Fast Track’s English speaking greeters will meet you near the air bridge.
 They will assist you through any passport or visa control, and escort you to the baggage and customs area.
 They will help find your driver, or if you booked a connection, direct you to your next flight.

 For the Elite VIP arrival service they will meet you with a private luxury vehicle at the airplane steps and drive you to a private facility where border controls and customs processing will take place.

 For connections, the greeter will meet you near the air bridge and will guide and escort you through the regular or Elite VIP arrival, departure and transfer processes that are needed for your connection.

-For more than 10 years our Airport Assistance and Booking Team has assisted hundreds of travellers pass smoothly through Cairo airport.
+For more than 10 years our Airport Assistance and Booking Team has assisted hundreds of travellers pass smoothly through Cairo, Hurghada and Sharm El Sheikh airports.
 Before you book, Fast Track’s tools and its expert staff will explain and help you choose the service that best suits you flight plan.

 Fast Track services are available to any traveler, on any airline, and in any cabin class, and in all major airports around Asia, the Middle East & Africa.

-We offer Cairo airport concierge services.
-The Airport is the busiest airport in Egypt and the second busiest in Africa.
-It is located 15Km from the centre of Cairo.
+We offer CAI, HRG and SSH airport concierge services.
+Cairo Airport is the busiest airport in Egypt and the second busiest in Africa.
+It is located 15Km from the centre of the city.
 Cairo International Airport (IATA: CAI) is split into 3 terminals, terminals one and two are primarily used for regional and international flight.
 Terminal three is a hub for Egypt air and used now used also by other Star Alliance companies.